CandlePlatforms/devdocs/docs/develop/did-implementation/gettting-started.md

 If all the parameters match the specifications and everything is given in correct order the registerDID function returns a transaction hash, a corresponding error is returned otherwise.

-And with this you have successfully completed your task of registering a DID on the Polygon Network.
+And with this you have successfully completed your task of registering a DID on the Candle Network.

 ## Resolve DID